World Cup hero Hurst supports ban on children heading ball - RFI

 "I don't think it would destroy the enjoyment of kids' football or grassroots football."

-In a statement paying tribute to their pride of "what he (Stiles) achieved but more importantly, the man he was", the family said: "There is a need for urgent action.
+The PFA have previously been criticised for not sufficiently funding research into the issue.

-"These older players have largely been forgotten and many are in ill health, like dad.
+On Tuesday, the Stiles family said older players had been "forgotten" by the PFA.

-"How can it be that these players are left needing help when their own union (the Professional Footballers' Association) has tens of millions of pounds available today?
+"How can it be that these players are left needing help when their own union (the Professional Footballers' Association) has tens of millions of pounds available today?"
+The Stiles family said in a statement.

 "How can it be that these players (are) struggling when the Premier League receives £3bn a year?